boldflight/BibleConverter/test_EPUB/output/1kings.md

 [29] Throughout the afternoon they were in an ecstatic frenzy, but there was no sound, no answer, and no response.

 [30] Elijah then told all the people, “Approach me.”
 So all the people approached him.
 He repaired the altar of the **Lord** that had been torn down.
-[31] Then Elijah took twelve stones, corresponding to the number of tribes that descended from Jacob, to whom the **Lord’**s message had come, “Israel will be your name.”
+[31] Then Elijah took twelve stones, corresponding to the number of tribes that descended from Jacob, to whom the **Lord**'s message had come, “Israel will be your name.”
 [32] With the stones he constructed an altar for the **Lord**.
 Around the altar he made a trench large enough to contain two seahs of seed.
 [33] He arranged the wood, cut up the bull, and placed it on the wood.
 Then he said, “Fill four water jars and pour the water on the offering and the wood.”
 [34] When they had done so, he said, “Do it again.”
 So they did it again.
 Then he said, “Do it a third time.”
 So they did it a third time.